lewoudar/scalpel/docs/static-spider.md

 In the previous part we wrote a spider to scrape all quotes on the first page of [quotes.toscrape](https://quotes.toscrape.com).
 This is already a good step but we might want to go further and retrieved all quote information on the website.
 We need a way to *follow* the link on the next page and process it.
-For that the `StaticSpider.follow` method will help us.
+For that the `StaticSpider.follow` method helps us.

 So if we look closely at the HTML structure of the website, we notice that the link to the next page is referenced like
 this: